 She cradles the old horse’s head in her arms, mumbling softly to him, begging him to hang on…

 ‘Luckily he didn’t collapse in the woods!’
-Missy tries to comfort her, but only makes Taïga cry harder.
+Missy tries to comfort her, but her comment only makes Taïga cry harder.
+‘I mean, how should we have brought him back?’ she insists.

 She hugs her granddaughter hard, fighting her own tears.
 Granny lets Taïga cry for a while on her shoulder, before going upstairs and running her granddaughter a hot bath.
 She sits on Taïga’s bedside, holding her hand until the devastated girl falls asleep, debating what to do next.